prajwalkr/SnapSudoku/README.md

 ----------
  TODO:
 ---------
- - Improve algorithm to get better Sudoku Grid extraction, make it `more robust against blurs` .
+ - [ ] Improve algorithm to get better Sudoku Grid extraction, make it `more robust against blurs` .
- - Improve `empty cell detection`.
+ - [ ] Improve `empty cell detection`.
 Only a basic logic is used right now.

 Prerequisites:
 -------------

-- Python
+- Python 2.7 but __not__ Python 3
     - Download from [here](https://www.python.org/downloads/)

 - OpenCV